jamesmh/JavaScript-Sql/README.md

   var firstNames = $ql(peopleArray).select('name.first');
 ```

-If parameter is ommitted, the select method will return the stored array with full objects.
-(Useful when we need to process the array using agregates etc. and return full objects)
+If parameter is omitted, the select method will return the stored array with full objects.
+(Useful when we need to process the array using aggregates etc. and return full objects)

 ```
   var array = $ql(peopleArray).select();
 ```

-If the property selected is a function, the select will map based on the result of that function (must be parameterless).
+If the property selected is a function, the select will map based on the result of that function (must be parameter-less).

 ```
-  // name.fullname is a function that returns ther person's full name... var fullNames = $ql(peopleArray).select('name.fullname');
+  // name.fullname is a function that returns the person's full name... var fullNames = $ql(peopleArray).select('name.fullname');
 ```